Endava/cats/README.md

 # Build

+You can build CATS from sources on you local box.
+You just need Java 11+.
+Maven is already bundled.

-**Before running the first build, please make sure you do a `mvn clean`.
+**Before running the first build, please make sure you do a `./mvnw clean`.
 CATS uses a fork ok `OKHttpClient` which will install locally under the `4.9.1-CATS` version, so don't worry about any overriding of official versions.**

 You can use the following Maven command to build the project:

-`mvn clean package`
+`./mvnw clean package`

 This will output a `cats.jar` file in the current directory.
 The file is an executable JAR that will run in Linux environments.
 Just run `chmod +x cats.jar` to make the file executable.